 Commission Tracking Software

-Commission Tracking Software is designed to automate the process of calculating sales compensation as well as tracking salespeople’s commission and performance.
+Commission Tracking Software (aka Incentive Compensation Management Software) is designed to automate the process of calculating sales compensation as well as tracking salespeople’s commissions and performance.

-Sales commissions are incentives typically paid immediately and calculated based on a set or variable percentage of sales, revenue, gross margin, or other variables.
-Paid in addition to other payments such as salary.
+Commissions are a form of compensation.
+They are "variable" incentives paid to individuals because they are based on performance.
+Commissions are typically a percentage of sale volume, revenue, gross margin, or other variables.
+Commissions are paid in addition to other forms of compensation such as salary.

 Commission per Sale

 The simplest of all sales comp plans.
 This type of plan pays a simple percentage of all sales, so a sales rep is sharing in a portion of the revenue he generates for the company.
 Unlike On-Target Commission plans, there is usually no quota associated with these type of plans.
 Also known as unit rate plans or straight commission plans.
 Example: Real Estate brokers who receive 3% of their total sales volume are on commission per sale plans.

 Commission expense is an accounting term describing an entry to record its liability for the compensation payable to a salesperson.

 Compensation Management Software